 The current crisis is, among other changes, creating higher risk of capital controls across a number of countries in the small emerging markets universe and accelerating the adoption of disruptive technology globally.

 There are many companies with business operations mainly in the small emerging and frontier markets that are listed on international exchanges, eg New York, London, Singapore, either directly or via depository receipts, and should provide insulation from the direct risk of capital controls.
-We have screened 85 of these for exposure to disruptive technology and for trading liquidity, attractive valuation and balance sheet strength.
+We screen 85 of these below for exposure to disruptive technology and for trading liquidity, attractive valuation and balance sheet strength.